FreeshardBase/documentation/docs/overview.md

 However, we ask you to make your UI responsive.
-Portal provides an omni-device user experience, so every app should be equally comfortable to use whether a notebook, tablet or smartphone is used to access it.
+Portal provides an omni-device user experience, so every app should be equally comfortable to use whether on a notebook, tablet or smartphone.

 By default, only the Portal's owner can access your app's UI, which means the terminals they have paired with their Portal.
 If you want to make part of your app public or usable by the owner's peers, you can do so.
 See [Routing and Access Control](routing_and_ac.md) to learn how.

+At the moment we do not provide hosting for any images.
+You can use [Docker Hub](https://hub.docker.com/) or any other docker repository for that.

 ## The `app.json` File